-I did my PhD and post doc research on hygge, the Danish concept for everyday togetherness and well-being.
-I have done ethnographic PhD research the cultural basis of hygge in conceptions of home, togetherness and family life.
-Including how it influences the consumption of leisure, hospitality, food and drinks.
+I did PhD and post doc research on hygge.
+I carried out extensive ethnographic research on how Danes relate to home, togetherness and family life, and how hygge influences the consumption of leisure, hospitality, food and drinks.

 I define hygge as the experience, in a particular situation, of social relations and physical conditions that allow one to be present, in a way that feels unhurried and authentic way.

 One could also define hygge as an atmosphere that allows dwelling.
 My definition of hygge has simplified over time, as I have worked with the topic from different angles.
 Read earlier thoughts on a definition here.

 Beyond attempts at a definition, these are five common facets to hygge:

 - Hygge feels spontaneous.
 This is because one is able to decode and navigate the conventions of that local world, in which one perceives hygge.
 In some way, one is at home there.

 - Closely related to the point above, hygge is characterized by that which is close and well-known, and created by means, that are immediately accessible in everyday life.
 (Thus I entitled my first scientific article on the phenomenon Money can´t buy me hygge).